 Picture this: you want to go swimming in a very cold lake.
 You first stick your toe in, shiver a bit, but forge ahead.
 Slowly, inch by inch, you submerge your body in the lake.
 It’s uncomfortable, but you’re determined to take a swim.
 Once you have been treading water for about 5-10 minutes, the water seems to feel much warmer.
 Eventually it’s hard to remember you thought the water was cold at all.
 You see your friend and yell, “Come on in, the water’s fine!”.
-He sticks his toe in.
-His response?
-“What, are you crazy??
+They stick their toe in.
+Their response?
+“Are you serious??
 It’s FREEZING!”.
 Looking at you submerged in the water, smiling, your friend just can’t understand what it is you are doing, or how it feels good to you.
-This tends to be the way a loved one looks upon the transition; by the time the transgender individual “comes out”, he or she has been adjusting to the “water” for much longer.
+This tends to be the way a loved one looks upon the transition; by the time the transgender individual “comes out”, they have been adjusting to the “water” for much longer.

 One thing to keep in mind from this analogy is that the water both people are feeling is the exact same water; the same temperature.
 The difference in their interpretations of the feeling of the water largely comes from how long each has been getting used to it.
 The positive spin on this is that given more time, the other person may be treading water before you know it. :)

-To the loved ones of transgender individuals: when your loved one reveals his or her plans to align themselves with their brain gender identity, please keep in mind he or she is revealing a way to make themselves right.
+To the loved ones of transgender individuals: when your loved one reveals their plans to align themselves with their brain gender identity, please keep in mind they are revealing a way to make themselves right.
 They are not doing something to you, or trying to disrupt something you like just the way it is.
 They are trying to be whole; they are trying to be happy.